jscheinhorn/luke-sail/README.md

   <li>Can snorkel around Tobago Cays, loads of wildlife</li>
   <li>Short hike to the peak for panoramic view</li>
    <li>Dive with <a href="https://www.grenadinesdive.com/ScubaDiving.html">Grenadines Dive</a> </li>
-  <li>Pre-ordered family-style BBQ dinner from Romeo at the picnic benches</li>
+  <li>Pre-ordered family-style BBQ dinner from Romeo at the picnic benches.
+Reservation at 6:30pm.</li>
 </ul>

 #### Friday May 30th